wbamberg/idl-reference/docs/nsIXULTemplateBuilder.md

 supersedes it, and the result's RuleMatched method will be called if it
 matches.

-@param aResult the result to add
-@param aQueryNode the query that the result applies to

 @throws NS_ERROR_NULL_POINTER if aResult or aQueryNode are null